JetBrains/teamcity-documentation/topics/kotlin-dsl.md

   }

-  // register all build configurations, referenced in the chain, in the current project: buildChains.buildTypes().forEach { buildType(it) }
+  // register all build configurations, referenced in the chain, in the current project: buildChain.buildTypes().forEach { buildType(it) }
 }
 ```
-TeamCity will create all declared build configurations in the current project, if they do not already exist in it or its subprojects, and add all the specified dependencies between them.

-Explicit snapshot dependencies can be defined via a `dependsOn()` statement within any chain block (that is `parallel`, `sequential`, or `buildType`), with an optional lambda argument that allows setting dependency options.
-The options for implicit snapshot dependencies are defined via an optional `dependencySettings` lambda argument of any block, while artifact dependency options are defined within an optional lambda argument of the `consumes()` call.
+Explicit snapshot dependencies can be defined via a `dependsOn()` statement within both `parallel` and `sequential` block, with an optional lambda argument that allows setting dependency options.
+Non-default values of options for implicit snapshot dependencies can be set via the `options` lambda argument of any block.

 ### Restoring Build History After ID Change